rjpcasalino/blog_bt/src/posts/2020-11-13-Alpine_on_ARM,_Perl_Scripts,_Pis,_and_LCDs.md

 layout: post
 ---

 > **TL;DR** I wanted to resurrect my old LCDs and use Perl for producing output.
-I wanted to try out Alpine on ARM but switched over to Raspberry Pi OS since ease of use for interacting with the LCD was more pleasant.
+I wanted to try out Alpine on ARM but switched over to Raspberry Pi OS since it offered better ease of use for interacting with the LCD.

 <figure>
 ![Pi with LCD and breadboard](/static/imgs/Pi_LCD.jpg)